Transportation in Markham, Ontario: Public transport

+Early modesL 1897–1977

+The Thornhill area of Markham was served by Metropolitan Street Railway Company from 1897 to 1930 (renamed Toronto and York Radial Railway Metropolitan Division in 1904 and Simcoe line by the TTC from 1927) and then by North Yonge Railways from 1930 to 1948.

+After radial rail service ended in 1948, the TTC North Yonge buses took over.
+The route was renamed as 59 North Yonge in 1956 and eliminated in 1977, when the 97 Yonge buses began with service to Steeles only.
+GO Transit gradually replaced the TTC buses with Newmarket B/Route 62 and Yonge C/Route 63 in 1975.

 GO Bus

-Because GO Transit only offers train service to Markham during rush hours and GO train stations are not very widespread, GO buses serve as a popular alternative.
-GO operates bus service east-west through the city along Highway 407 ETR, and shuttle bus service to Downtown Toronto when the Stouffville line is not running.
+Because GO Transit only train service to Markham only during rush hours, and GO train stations are not very frequent, GO buses serve as a popular alternative.
+GO operates east–west bus service through the city along Highway 407 ETR and shuttle bus service to Downtown Toronto when the Stouffville line is not running.
 GO buses also connect with other YRT routes and TTC routes.

 GO buses also extend the service area of the GO trains.
 In Markham, there are only two lines independent of trains, one operating on Highway 7, linking Brampton and Markham, and the other one is the York University express, operating on Highway 407.

-GO Transit is developing an east-west bus rapid transit line called the 407 Transitway across Markham.
+GO Transit is developing an east–west bus rapid transit line, called the 407 Transitway across Markham.
 It will consist of buses operating on a bus-only road, serving destinations such as Downtown Markham, Richmond Hill Centre and Vaughan Metropolitan Centre.

 Toronto Transit Commission

-Due to Markham's proximity to Toronto, some bus routes in Markham are operated by the Toronto Transit Commission (TTC).
-They are called the "TTC contracted routes operating within York Region".
-These buses connect to subway or RT stations in Toronto, and thus help to connect Markham (or the whole York Region) with Toronto.
+Markham's proximity to Toronto makes some bus routes in Markham operated by the Toronto Transit Commission (TTC).
+They are called the "TTC contracted routes operating within York Region," connect to subway or RT stations in Toronto, and thus help to connect Markham (or the whole York Region) with Toronto.

 There are a total of 4 TTC contracted bus routes operating within Markham.
-There is a special fare policy to go with this special contracted bus program.
-If a passenger boarded a TTC contracted bus route in York Region, and only travel within York Region, the passenger must pay according to the YRT's fare policy.
-The passenger is entitle for another free ride of other York Region Transit/Viva operated bus routes, or TTC contracted bus routes (and that is, if the passenger does not travel into Toronto).
-If a passenger boarded a TTC contracted bus route in York Region and travel into Toronto, the passenger must pay an extra fare (YRT's fare and TTC's fare).
-The passenger is entitle for a free ride on the subway or RT or streetcars, or TTC bus routes operating within Toronto.
-If the passenger enters York Region again, they must pay another fare for the YRT.
+There is a special fare policy to go with the special contracted bus program.
+A passenger who boards a TTC contracted bus route in York Region and travels within York Region must pay according to the YRT's fare policy and is entitled to another free ride of other York Region Transit/Viva operated bus routes, or TTC-contracted bus routes (if the passenger does not travel into Toronto).
+A passenger who boards a TTC-contracted bus route in York Region and travel into Toronto pays an extra fare (the YRT fare and the TTC fare).
+The passenger is entitled for a free ride on the subway or RT or streetcars or TTC bus routes operating within Toronto.
+A passenger who enters York Region again must pay another fare for the YRT.

 In 2017, York Region began serving Toronto's Line 1 Yonge–University subway.
 In 2017, Vaughan was the first one to be served, and in the next decade, both Markham and Richmond Hill will be served on Yonge Street.